gettyimages/gettyimages-api_nodejs/README.md

  *  **ConnectSDK_UserName**
  *  **ConnectSDK_UserPassword**

-The SDK is available as an npm module.
+The SDK is available as an [npm module](https://www.npmjs.com/package/gettyimages-api).
 Install globally with:

-    $ npm install -g connectsdk
+    $ npm install -g gettyimages-api

 Or you may define the SDK as a dependency of your application by including it in a package.json file: